dduril/codecademy-stuff/README.md

 # Codecademy Projects

 Work completed at Codecademy for a variety of programming topics.
-Most work currently is presented in markdown format.
+Most work presented in markdown format.

 - JavaScript
 - jQuery